chaosparrot/talon_hud/README.md

-Some widgets like the event log also allow you to change the text direction and alignment `head up align <widget name> left` aligns the text and the widget to the left side of its bounds `head up align <widget name> right` aligns the text and the widget to the right side of its bounds `head up expand <widget name> up` changes the direction in which content is placed upwards `head up expand <widget name> down` changes the direction in which content is placed downwards
+Some widgets like the event log also allow you to change the text direction and alignment `head up align <widget name> left` aligns the text and the widget to the left side of its bounds `head up align <widget name> right` aligns the text and the widget to the right side of its bounds `head up align <widget name> top` changes the direction in which content is placed upwards `head up align <widget name> bottom` changes the direction in which content is placed downwards

+If you prefer having a more basic animation free set up, or want to switch back to an animated display, you can use the following commands
+`head up basic <widget name>` disables animations on the chosen widget `head up fancy <widget name>` enables animations on the chosen widget

 # Updating content